hjhart/ynab-amazon-importer/README.md

 • Implement an initial script.
 • Support multiple credit cards.
 • Support split transactions when a single shipment has multiple items.
+• If "release date" in the items CSV is in the future, schedule a transaction.

 ## Tests